SoftwareHeritage/swh-docs/docs/sysadm/mirror-operations/docker.rst

 Note: on some systems (centos for example), making docker swarm work requires some permission tuning regarding the firewall and selinux.
 Please refer to `the upstream docker-swarm documentation <https://docs.docker.com/engine/swarm/swarm-tutorial/>`_.
+Deploying a docker swarm cluster on top of LXC/LXD has also been proven to be difficult.

 .. warning:: Check your docker setup with a simple example